S-MORA/admin_panel/README.md

 ----
 ## How To Use
-Create, read, update, & delete students, instructors, courses, cohorts, and students enrollment.
+Create, read, update, & delete students, instructors, courses, cohorts, and student's enrollment.

 Post MVP